bholota/GradleFetch-IntelliJPlugin/Readme.md

 Simple plugin for experimenting with IntelliJ Plugin SDK

  #TODO:
- -SettingsUI need to be connected with data storage -Plugin description
+ - SettingsUI need to be connected with data storage
+ - Plugin description
- -A lot of Javadoc
+ - A lot of Javadoc

 ####Usage:
 shift+ctrl+space when editing gradle dependency string param: